n0stal6ic/TwinVine/packages/envied/src/envied/services/README.md

-A collection of non-premium services for Unshackle.
+A collection of non-premium services for envied.

 ## Usage:
 Clone repository: